George King (rugby league)

-George King (born 24 February 1995) is an Ireland international rugby league footballer who plays as a and for Huddersfield Giants in the Super League.
+George King (born 24 February 1995) is an Ireland international rugby league footballer who plays as a and for the Huddersfield Giants in the Super League.

 He previously played for Wakefield Trinity and the Warrington Wolves in the Super League, and on loan from Warrington at the North Wales Crusaders in Championship 1 and the Rochdale Hornets in the Betfred Championship.

 Background

 King was born in Huddersfield, West Yorkshire, England.

 Playing career

 George is the older brother of Toby King: they both played their amateur rugby league at Meltham All Blacks, and George additionally played for Siddal.
 They were spotted by the Wires’ Yorkshire scout Tommy Gleeson after both appeared for Huddersfield.

 In 2016 he was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.

 Warrington Wolves

 King was promoted to the Warrington Wolves first team squad in 2014.
 His Super League début was against the Bradford Bulls in June 2014.

 He played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 He played in the 2016 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

 He played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

 He played in the 2018 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.